yuvaldori/gigaspaces-wiki-jekyll/xap102adm/the-sla-zones.markdown

 # Requires Isolation

-If requires isolation is true a single processing unit instance takes exclusivity on a given GSC and only it can be deployed ont this GSC, (like GSC -Dcom.gigaspaces.grid.gsc.serviceLimit=1)
+If `requires isolation` is true a, single processing unit instance takes exclusivity on a given GSC and only it can be deployed onto this GSC, (like GSC -Dcom.gigaspaces.grid.gsc.serviceLimit=1)

-The following example shows the requires islation configuration:
+The following example shows the requires isolation configuration:

 {% inittab os_simple_space|top %}